DataDog/integrations-core/mongo/README.md

 ##### Metric collection

 Set [Autodiscovery Integrations Templates][13] as pod annotations on your application container.
-Aside from this, templates can also be configure via [a file, a configmap, or a key-value store][14].
+Aside from this, templates can also be configure with a [file, configmap, or key-value store][14].

 ```yaml
 apiVersion: v1